andbluedev/Twitter-Clone-ML-Moderator/README.md

 The easiest way to deal these environement variables is to create at the base of this repository a bash filled that exported environement varibles.

-We create a a `.env` and put the following content (replace the `<Variable explanation>` values by the actual variables of environement (local or production).
+Create a `.env` and put the following content (replace the `<Variable explanation>` values by the actual variables of environement (local or production).
 ```bash
 # .env